-Furniture of the Bohemian style are well-preserved even if they are from the ’70s, no chipping in the wood and in the varnishes.
-Leucite, bakelite materials and flowers in every colors and shapes have come back.
-In homes a striking Bohemian color palette allows the browns, grey/silver and Prussian blues to live together in a combination of velvets, tapestries and 16th century French prints.
-Opposite to this autumnal colors, the new Bohemian style allows to decorate interiors in a more young dynamic way with pinks, oranges and dark blues or purples in an attempt to revive the hippies fashion’s vibrancy and rebellious colors.
+Furniture of the Bohemian style is well-preserved even if they are from the ’70s, no chipping in the wood and in the varnishes.
+Leucite, bakelite materials and flowers in every color and shapes have come back.
+In homes a striking Bohemian color palette allows the browns, grey/silver, and Prussian blues to live together in a combination of velvets, tapestries, and 16th-century French prints.
+Opposite to these autumnal colors, the new Bohemian style allows decorating interiors in a younger dynamic way with pinks, oranges and dark blues or purples in an attempt to revive the vibrancy of the hippie’s fashion and rebellious colors.

 (via Grand Bazaar, Istanbul (by Fraser Downie)

-I prescribe Bohemian style in your home, because it is comfortable, unpretentious, yet chic and refined.
-Walking down the street in a Bohemian fashion is a head turning.
+I prescribe Bohemian style in your home because it is comfortable, unpretentious, yet chic and refined.
+Walking down the street in a Bohemian fashion is a head-turning.
 Whatever ideas you have, I can help you put it all together, I am only an email away.
-From there is easy to develop a project through various communication channels that will not break your bank.
+From there, it is easy to develop a project through various communication channels that will not break your bank.
 Ciao,

 Copyright © 2011 Valentina Cirasola, All Rights Reserved